Skip to main content

 When a user has been found or created, an auth token that is connected to the user should be created.

-To create an auth token, call the signInUser method in the UserAuthentication class, accessible through the session.auth field on the session object.
+To create an auth token, call the signInUser method in the UserAuthentication class, accessible as a static method, e.g. UserAuthentication.signInUser.

-The signInUser method takes three arguments: the first is the user ID, the second is information about the method of authentication, and the third is a set of scopes granted to the auth token.
+The signInUser method takes four arguments: the first is the session object, the second is the user ID, the third is information about the method of authentication, and the fourth is a set of scopes granted to the auth token.

-var authToken = await session.auth.signInUser(userInfo.id, 'myAuthMethod', scopes: {
+var authToken = await UserAuthentication.signInUser(userInfo.id, 'myAuthMethod', scopes: {

 Scope('delete'),